PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 13:57:19
+Last updated: 2024-04-05 13:57:53
-Random Quote: The world is full of such paradoxes we simply choose to ignore them most of the time. -
+Random Quote: Best way to catch the smart ones?
+Get an idiot working for them. - Jaime Kuykendall